S. 1441: SAVES Act of 2025

 Veterans seeking service dogs

-They could face a clearer path to receiving a dog through approved nonprofits, but access would depend on program size and final funding.
+They would have a clearer federal path to a dog through approved nonprofits, though access depends on how many grants the VA awards and how the dollars hold up.

 Service dog training nonprofits